tychonievich/cso1-s2022/markdown/lab09-args-input.md

 Demo your program to the TA with the following test cases:

 1. No flag supplied.
+Should ask for a type first, then two numbers or strings depending on the type given.
 2. -i flag supplied.
+Should ask for two integers.
-   3.  -h flag supplied (This is the valid flag option.
+3. -h flag supplied.
+Should say "invalid flag supplied" and return without doing anything else.